 It’s embarrassing to sue my employer, what should I do?

 Employees can be reluctant to sue employers in cases where the employee wishes to continue to work with that employer.
 This embarrassment is understandable.
-Generally, in large organisations, there is not as much reluctance to sue for compensation.
+Generally, in large organisations, there is not as much reluctance to sue.
 The general approach that employees take is that, if the personal injury is a minor one, it might not be worthwhile to sue, as this can damage the relationship.
-However, if the personal injury is serious (especially if it is likely to last long into the future) then the employee will sue for compensation.
-Usually, it is the employer’s insurance which pays the compensation.
+However, if the personal injury is serious (especially if it is likely to last long into the future) then the employee will sue.
+Usually, it is the employer’s insurance which pays an award.

 If I am injured at work, can my employer sack me if I claim?